tozd/docker-meteor-testing/README.md

 There is also a shell script `/run-test-packages.sh` which runs `meteor test-packages` for the current working directory using Chromium and puppeteer to run both client and server package tests.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-meteor-testing), if you need to fork the project there.